Canada: Indigenous peoples

 The Indigenous population at the time of the first European settlements is estimated to have been between 200,000 and two million, with a figure of 500,000 accepted by Canada's Royal Commission on Aboriginal Peoples.
 As a consequence of European colonization, the Indigenous population declined by forty to eighty percent.
 The decline is attributed to several causes, including the transfer of European diseases, to which they had no natural immunity, conflicts over the fur trade, conflicts with the colonial authorities and settlers, and the loss of Indigenous lands to settlers and the subsequent collapse of several nations' self-sufficiency.

 Although not without conflict, European Canadians' early interactions with First Nations and Inuit populations were relatively peaceful.
 First Nations and Métis peoples played a critical part in the development of European colonies in Canada, particularly for their role in assisting European coureurs des bois and voyageurs in their explorations of the continent during the North American fur trade.
 These early European interactions with First Nations would change from friendship and peace treaties to the dispossession of Indigenous lands through treaties.

-From the late 18th century, European Canadians forced Indigenous peoples to assimilate into a western Canadian society.
-Settler colonialism reached a climax in the late 19th and early 20th centuries.
+Settler colonialism reached a peak in the late 19th and early 20th centuries.
+The Canadian governement funded Indian residential schools, administered by Christian churches, that are considered to be part of a genocide against Indigenous people due to the institutions' use of forced assimilation.
+In 2021, possible gravesites of Indigenous children were found near former Canadian residential schools, highlighting the cultural genocide against Indigenous peoples.
 A period of redress began with the formation of a reconciliation commission by the Government of Canada in 2008.
-This included acknowledgment of cultural genocide, settlement agreements, and betterment of racial discrimination issues, such as addressing the plight of missing and murdered Indigenous women.
+This included acknowledgment of a cultural genocide, settlement agreements, and betterment of racial discrimination issues, such as addressing the plight of missing and murdered Indigenous women.